 The Licensee shall remove from the site, all infrastructure and site materials, including but not limited to, all fuel caches, drums, barrels, buildings and contents, docks, water pumps and lines, material and equipment prior to the expiry of this Licence.

-The Licensee shall notify the Board in writing, at least sixty (60) days prior to any intent to achieve Recognized Closed Mine status.
+The Licensee shall notify the Board in writing, at least sixty (60) days prior to any intent to achieve recognized closed mine status under the Metal and Diamond Mining Effluent Regulations (SOR 2002-222).

 PART K. SCHEDULES